franckLdx/ts-retry/README.md

 # ts-retry
-A little retry tool in javascript/typescript for node and for browser.Ex:
+A little retry tool in javascript/typescript for node and for browser.
+Can also bind a timeout to a function.Ex:
 ```javascript
 const result = await retryAsync(
   async ()=> {/* get some data if ready, throw an expection otherwise */},